lpalazzi/safe-cycle/README.md

 Run `yarn` to install the required packages.

+You must also make sure the `brouter` submodule folder is updated by running `git submodule update --init`.

 ### Build and run

 Build and run the app by running `yarn build` followed by `yarn start`.
 This starts the server on `localhost` at the port specified in your `.env` file.